 \subsubsection{Wikipedia Activity}

 Information from Wikipedia being posted to Reddit may be an indicator of what kinds of information people are paying most attention to.
 Topics of news attention often play out on Wikipedia \cite{gildersleve_between_2023}, but these attention patterns---sometimes together with the Wikipedia articles to help contextualize the events---also move throughout the internet.
-Much like the \cite{gozzi_collective_2020} findings, our data indicates that people trying to make sense of news as it unfolds go between both platforms.
+Much like the \citet{gozzi_collective_2020} findings, our data indicates that people trying to make sense of news as it unfolds go between both platforms.
 This may be reflected in the Wikipedia page view and editing patterns of the posted articles.
 The posting of articles on Reddit may itself also drive interest and editing activity towards Wikipedia.
-As an indication of these effects, we calculate and plot (Fig. \ref{fig:pageview_change_violin}) the relative values of daily page views the day an article is posted and week after it is posted as compared to the week before it is posted ($\frac{\text{Views on date}}{\text{Mean views in week before}}$ and $\frac{\text{Mean views in week after}}{\text{Mean views in week before}}$, where the views on the date of posting are not included in either of the other ranges).